 - Self Management

-Rethink has recently expanded the SEL resources available online and are appropriate for various age groups from preschool through high school-aged children.
+Rethink has SEL resources available online and are appropriate for various age groups from preschool through high school-aged children.
 These resources draw from the applied learning and social psychology literature and was developed by experts in the field.
 On-demand learning modules and home-connection resources provide parents and caregivers with solutions to act as role models for the SEL skills they want to see in their children, as well as tools for building healthy environments that support the well-being of the whole family.
 To get started with SEL, login or create an account on the Rethink portal.

 the many ways to use rethink